DeepFinder Performance Benchmark

 0 50 100 150 200 250 ms timeout budget 0.5 depth 1 2.0 depth 2 14.4 depth 3 68.8 depth 4 p95 ms

-Truncation rate by depth — % of requests where the 50-path cap clipped results
+Truncation rate by depth — % of requests where the 50-path cap clipped results (at benchmark time; default max_paths is now 100)

 0% 25% 50% 75% 100% 0% depth 1 0% depth 2 69.4% depth 3 93.6% depth 4